emscripten-core/emscripten/site/source/docs/porting/simd.rst

    * - _mm_ceil_ps
      - ✅ wasm_f32x4_ceil
    * - _mm_ceil_sd
-     - ❌ scalarized
+     - ⚠️ emulated with a shuffle
    * - _mm_ceil_ss
-     - ❌ scalarized
+     - ⚠️ emulated with a shuffle
    * - _mm_cmpeq_epi64
      - ⚠️ emulated with a SIMD cmp+and+shuffle
    * - _mm_cvtepi16_epi32